 I am a freshwater biogeochemist and ecosystem ecologist currently at the University of Montana Flathead Lake Biological Station (FLBS).
 I am working with Bob Hall as part of the StreamPulse Project to model both hydrologic controls on freshwater metabolism and the transport and transformation of carbon within rivers.

-I received my PhD from Duke University in the University Program in Ecology where I was co-advised by Emily Bernhardt and Dean Urban.
-My dissertation research investigated the effects of stressors (e.g. increased extremes in hydrologic flow regimes, contamination, and excess nutrients) as fundamental drivers of urban freshwater ecosystem function.
+I received my PhD in 2018 from Duke University in the University Program in Ecology where I was co-advised by Emily Bernhardt and Dean Urban.
+My dissertation research combined principles from biogeochemistry and landscape ecology to investigate the effects of multiple stressors (e.g. increased extremes in hydrologic flow regimes, contamination, and excess nutrients) as fundamental drivers of urban freshwater ecosystem function.

-As a scientist, I strive to perform research which will improve fundamental understanding in the field of aquatic biogeochemistry and ecosystem ecology.
+As a scientist, I strive to conduct research which will improve fundamental understanding in the field of aquatic biogeochemistry and ecosystem ecology.
+I study the transformations and transport of nutrients, carbon, and contaminants through watersheds and the streams that drain them.
 You can read more about my research here.